Title: The Warrior Maiden (Hagenheim #9)

 This fresh reimagining of the classic tale takes us to fifteenth-century Lithuania where bother love and war challenge the strongest of hearts.

-First, thanks to The Fantastic Flying Book Club for including me on this tour and thanks to Thomas Nelson for sending me a review copy of this book!
+First, thanks to Thomas Nelson for sending me a review copy of this book!

 Late last year, I read a Kingdom of Ash and Briars by Hannah West that included a take on the story of Mulan.
 It was pretty good.
 The Warrior Maiden is another reimagined take on the story of Mulan, and I absolutely loved it!
 This truly is one adaptation that I think truly keeps to the heart of the story while keeping the author’s series in tact.